fiunchinho/dmz-controller/README.md

 If you want to play around with different CIDRs, try passing different values to the `ConfigMap`

     helm upgrade --install --namespace="default" "dmz-controller" "./helm/dmz-controller" --set cidrs.office="1.2.3.4/32",cidrs.vpn="5.6.7.8/32"

+It will watch for Ingress objects on the same namespace where the controller is running, unless you pass a `$NAMESPACE` environment variable to the controller.

 ## How it works
 Let's say we want to create an `Ingress` object to expose our application to the outside.